Founded in 1887, the Country Boy Mine is one of Summit County’s most historic mines. It’s located two miles east of downtown Breckenridge.

 Monster Truck Sleigh rides

-It’s like a sleigh ride with a twist – horses can’t handle the long climb to the fantastic views at the top of Country Boy Mine’s property, so we use Betsy – our 1948 monster truck with tracks.
+It’s like a sleigh ride with a twist.
+Horses can’t handle the long climb to the fantastic views at the top of Country Boy Mine’s property, so Country Boy Mine uses Betsy, a 1948 monster truck with tracks.
 Each tour includes plenty of fascinating Breckenridge gold mining history, and some amazing views and selfie opportunities.

-The entire experience lasts around half an hour – and finishes up with s’mores over a fire (as long as there isn’t a fire ban) Adults cost $18, kids under 14 are just $12.
+The entire experience lasts around half an hour – and finishes up with s’mores over a fire (as long as there isn’t a fire ban).

 Address: 0542 French Gulch Rd, Breckenridge, CO